lost-fool/Adversary-Emulation-Plan/ReadMe_Solomon.md

    * CPUs: 2 vCPU
    * Memory: 8 GBs

- -Caldera-client
+ Caldera-client
- -This is the virtual machine in the attack vpc that is used to access the caldera services.
+  This is the virtual machine in the attack vpc that is used to access the caldera services.
 The caldera tool GUI is accessed via the web.
   * OS: Windows server 2022
   * Machine Type: e2-medium
   * CPUs: 1-2 vCPU (1 shared core)